Toilet training

 -Realistic expectations

--No Other major life events happening
+-No other major life events happening

--Commencing training because of childs readiness, not others expectations
+-Commencing training because of child’s readiness, not others expectations

 Pre toilet training and preparation